 At the famous, now long gone, Heathman Restaurant they served Chocolate Gourmandise, a flourless, molten, Guittard chocolate cake, for decades.
 I expect that it stayed on the menu so long for the same reason that Chef Paley cited.
 Diners demanded it.

 There was a time in the not so long ago past when nearly every trendy restaurant in Portland had a molten chocolate cake on the menu.
 In true Portlandia style (obsessive, compulsive, weird), I sampled most of them.

 At Clarklewis, I devoured Flourless Milk Chocolate Cake with Cinnamon Ice Cream and Chestnut Honey.

 At Clyde Common, I dove into Warm Chocolate Pudding Cake with Sherry Raisin Ice cream, Cocoa Fudge Sauce & Hazelnuts.

 At Jo Bar, it was Wood Oven Baked Molten Chocolate Cake with Raspberry Sauce and Crème Anglaise.

-At Oba!, Cinnamon-Chocolate Volcano Cake with Caramel Crème Fraîche Ice Cream.
+At Oba! (now closed) Cinnamon-Chocolate Volcano Cake with Caramel Crème Fraîche Ice Cream.

-At Paragon, Flourless Chocolate Cake with Vanilla Bean Anglaise, Blackberry Coulis, Whipped Cream, and Fresh Blackberries.
+At Paragon (now closed), Flourless Chocolate Cake with Vanilla Bean Anglaise, Blackberry Coulis, Whipped Cream, and Fresh Blackberries.

-At Tabla, Chocolate Truffle Cake with White Chocolate Crème Anglais.
+At Tabla (now closed), Chocolate Truffle Cake with White Chocolate Crème Anglais.